 Located less than 40 miles east of Ozona, Eaton Hill Nature Center sits amid 37 acres that showcase the extraordinarily diverse plants and wildlife of the area.
 The Nature Center and its 3 miles of adjacent hiking trails provide unique educational and outdoor experiences for young and old including interpretive displays, hiking, Texas wildflowers, wildlife viewing, butterflies, fossil displays, replicas of Native American culture, guided tours (by request), solitude and personal discovery.
 Part of a major migratory flyway, there are several areas dedicated specifically to bird watching.
-The Nature Center is open Friday-Tuesday from 10:00am until 5:00pm, and closed on Wednesdays and Thursdays.
+The Nature Center is open Tuesday through Saturday from 12:00 noon until 5:00 p.m., and closed on Sunday and Monday.
 Trails are open everyday from sunup to sundown and are walking only.
 For more information: eatonhillnaturecenter.org.

 X BAR RANCH NATURE RETREAT - 28 Miles

 The X Bar Ranch Nature Retreat is a great place for an outdoor adventure.
 You can set up a base camp and explore the area, or bring your telescope and spent an evening studying the stars.
 Many native birds, wildlife and plants are found here where the Edwards Plateau meets the Texas Hill Country.
 For more information: xbarranch.com.